HGreender/Telegram_API/README.md

 7. Enter your phone number into program (`Start.bat`)
 8. Confirm the code that you will receive in Telegram
 9. Done!
 Check the Excel file in the program folder!

+The next time you start the program, you won't need to enter anything.